South Yorkshire Transport: Fleet

 An initial fleet of over 1,000 buses, including 321 Dennis Dominators, 274 Leyland Atlanteans and 176 Daimler Fleetlines, 170 MCW Metrobuses, as well as some Volvo Ailsas, Leyland Nationals and Leyland-DAB articulated buses were inherited from SYPTE.
 By the time of First's purchase of the company in 1998, this had been reduced to over 700 buses.

-Prior to the acquisition of Mainline by the FirstGroup, the company had amassed a total of 180 Volvo B10M single deckers with Alexander PS type bodywork from 1990 to 1996.
-These were initially acquired to lower running costs and reduce vandalism, and by 1996, Mainline were the second-largest operators of the type behind the Stagecoach Group.
-Following a comparative period against a Dennis Dart with Northern Counties Paladin bodywork two years prior, Mainline also purchased 35 Volvo B6s with Plaxton Pointer bodywork, as well as 10 for the cancelled Ipswich operation.
+Prior to the acquisition of Mainline by FirstBus, the company had amassed a total of 180 Volvo B10M single-deck buses with Alexander PS type bodywork from 1990 to 1996.
+These were initially acquired to lower running costs and reduce vandalism, and by 1996, Mainline were the second-largest operator of the type in the United Kingdom, with only the Stagecoach Group operating more nationwide.
+Following comparative trials against a Dennis Dart with Northern Counties Paladin bodywork two years prior, Mainline also purchased 35 Volvo B6s with Plaxton Pointer bodywork, as well as a further 10 for the cancelled Ipswich operation.

+The company acquired its first low-floor buses in January 1996, progressively entering service in the fleet throughout the year.
+These were eleven Wright Crusaders on the Volvo B6LE chassis.
+All but two of these were branded 'easiaccess' buses and entered service on services connecting Sheffield city centre with Hillsborough.
+The latter two were branded for Goole town services contracted to Mainline by Humberside County Council.